matty-plumski/MattsResBazSite/content/slides/NZRSE2021/index.md

 - Formalise lesson template, including learning objectives
 - Foster sustainable, ongoing community of practice
-- Help - ratio of instructor to attendees, or supplemented with a helper
-- Different levels of skill and experience accommodated
-- Develop suite of follow-up lessons (custom design with CSS, )
+- Offer follow along sessions:
+   - Reverting to previous git commits
+   - Collaborating with git
+   - Advanced styling with CSS
-- Repetition and modular, scaffolded approach
+   - More about Front Matter and Shortcodes
-- Paper-based handouts of key information (concept map of components, directory structure of site, Markdown cheat sheet)
+   - Decoupling your site from Netlify and adding custom domain

+-

 ---